MinderooFoundation/OceanOmics-OpenData/tutorial.md

 You should see some hits appear.

 Other taxonomic classifiers or sequence comparison tools can be used with this assembly - MMSeqs2 and Kraken2 are commonly used for this task.
+The nf-core pipeline [taxprofiler](https://nf-co.re/taxprofiler/) combines several taxonomic classification tools in one pipeline.

 ### Search for genes